eds-book-gallery/template_python/README.md

 <img src=".github/img/step2.png" width="1920" />

-Please ignore other failing GitHub actions in the forked repository, as they are not relevant for the preparation stage of the notebook
+Please ignore other failing GitHub actions in the forked repository, as they are not relevant for the preparation stage of the notebook.

 ### :point_right: Step 3: Clone and edit